aptakhin/Bike/docs/using-s11n.md

 	int saved = 5, loaded;
 	write_only_int(saved);
 	read_only_int(loaded);
-	return 0;
+	return saved != loaded;
 }

 ```

 — Hey stop!
 I can do this with simple standard streams!

-— Yep, we go next.
+— Yes, so we go next.

 ### Structures